ocuroot/ocuroot.com/_docs/usage_state.md

 ## State vs. Intent

-Intent References are denoted by the use of `+` instead of `@` for the release.
-So the below ref would refer to the desired state for deploying the frontend to the production environment.
+Intent References are denoted by the use of `+` instead of `@` for the Release.
+So the below ref would refer to the desired state for deploying the "frontend" Package to the "production" Environment.

 ```
 github.com/ocuroot/example/-/frontend/release.ocu.star/+/deploy/production